 Farmers Market SNAP Incentive Programs

-SNAP incentive programs are publicly or privately funded initiatives that encourage SNAP customers to spend their benefits at farmers markets by providing a financial incentive for doing so.
+SNAP incentive programs are initiatives that encourage SNAP customers to spend their benefits at farmers markets by providing a financial incentive for doing so.
+These programs may be publicly funded by a federal, state, or local government agency or privately funded by a foundation, nonprofit organization, individual, or the market organization itself.

 For example, some “matching” programs provide SNAP customers with one dollar (toward a SNAP-eligible purchase) for every dollar of SNAP benefits spent at the market, up to a certain dollar amount, effectively doubling the SNAP customer’s buying power.
 Other versions of cash incentives for SNAP purchases are used as well.